 I itched mightily to shoot a roll of film with my Canonet and see what kind of results I could get from the highly regarded lens.
 So I stopped at a nearby camera store for a size 625 Wein cell (for $8, gack), dropped in a roll of Fujicolor 200, and went shooting.

-But for one flaw, this Canonet was a pleasure to use.
-It was fairly lightweight and fit into my jacket pocket.
+The rumors are true: this is a nice little camera.
 The winding lever worked easily and quickly.
 Inside the viewfinder, the yellow rangefinder spot was bright and easy to see.
 To focus, you move the focus ring until the yellow rangefinder image lines up with the viewfinder image.
 I especially liked how the focus ring has a little tab that falls right between your left index and middle finger as you shoot; it made focusing almost effortless.
 I found myself focusing without even realizing I was doing it, as if the camera was part of me.
-But I was jarred back to reality every time I pressed the shutter button.
-It had more travel than I expected, and I was constantly pressing down to no result.
-I kept having to reposition my finger at a steeper angle and press again.
-I expect that if I run another couple rolls through, I’ll get the hang of it.

 Sadly, the light seals had deteriorated and were leaking light.
 It’s a common affliction with any old camera that uses foam seals, so I shouldn’t have been surprised.
 I love this portrait of my dog, Gracie, and am sad that the red streaks mar it.